scnwwu/vscode-sas-extension/website/docs/Features/sasNotebook.md

 # SAS Notebook

-Notebook is an interactive experience with Markdown, executable code snippets and corresponding rich outputs organized in cells.
+SAS Notebook is an interactive notebook file that includes markdown code, executable code snippets, and corresponding rich output cells.

-- To create a SAS notebook, select `SAS Notebook` from the `New File...` menu.
+- To create a SAS notebook, select `File > New File > SAS Notebook`.
-- To change a code language, click the `Select Cell Language Mode` button at the bottom end of a code cell.
+- To change a code language, click the `Select Cell Language Mode` button in the lower right corner of a code cell.
-- To toggle log or ODS output display, click `...` at the side of the output and select `Change Presentation`.
+- To toggle log or ODS output display, click the **More Actions** (`...`) button in the upper left corner of the output and select `Change Presentation`.
-- SAS Notebook can be saved to a `.sasnb` file, shared to others, and open in another VS Code window.
+- You can use the `File` menu to save your SAS Notebook to a `.sasnb` file, share the notebook with others, and open the notebook in another VS Code window.

 ![SAS Notebook](/images/sasNotebook.png)